 Business Ethics and Responsible Management

 Applied Corporate Strategy

-Business and Management Dissertation (Part 2) [in Economics]
+Business and Management Dissertation (Part 1 and 2) [in Economics]

 Economics of Money, Banking and Finance